kanak8278/MISKG/README.md

 ## Abstract

 Ingredient substitution is essential in adapting recipes to meet individual dietary needs, preferences, and ingredient availability.
-We introduce a Multimodal Ingredient Substitution Knowledge Graph (MISKG) that captures a comprehensive and contextual understanding of 16,077 ingredients and 80,110 substitution pairs.
-The KG integrates semantic, nutritional, and flavor data, allowing both text and image-based querying for ingredient substitutions.
-Utilizing various sources such as ConceptNet, Wikidata, Edamam, and FlavorDB, this dataset supports personalized recipe adjustments based on dietary constraints, health labels, and sensory preferences.
-This work addresses gaps in existing datasets by including visual representations, nutrient information, contextual ingredient relationships, providing a valuable resource for culinary research and digital gastronomy.
+We introduce a Multimodal Ingredient Substitution Knowledge Grap[...]

 ## Dataset

-The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1AnFbH61D9OjAMPPQio2BI9Y-uEc3Hc6_) or [Kaggle](https://www.kaggle.com/datasets/kanakraj/multimodal-ingredient-substitution/)
+The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1AnFbH61D9OjAMPPQio2BI9Y-uEc3Hc6_) or [Kaggle](https://www.kaggle.com/datasets/kanakraj/multimodal-ingredie[...]

 ## File Descriptions and Purposes